mieweb/docs/content/functions/injection-immunization-management/injection-tab-with-chirp-interface.md

 ## Quick Add - Add Multiple Injection Records

 From the injections tab, click Quick Add at the top right of the injection screen.
 Click Quick Add at the top right of the injection screen to add multiple injection records to a patient's chart.
-Using Quick Add only allows you to quickly add multiple *historical injections*.
+Using Quick Add only allows you to quickly add multiple historical injections.
 This is a way to add injections that a patient has previously received.
 It is not as specific of a record as using Add Injection.
 Using quick add, you can add 10 injections at a time on the screen.

 ![](../injection-tab-with-chirp-interface.assets/95884680f1f431699ad72be23825d1a0.png)